dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/monitoring.md

 The above command, may result in the following error:

-*this node is not a swarm manager.
+*This node is not a swarm manager.
 Use "docker swarm init" or "docker swarm join" to connect this node to swarm and try again*

 If that happens, you need to start Swarm.
 You can use the following command line: